 However, not only are polygraph examiners are trained to spot the telltale signs of psychoactive drug use, but the levels of these substances that would be required to significantly skew the results of a polygraph test would mean that their effects would likely be obvious to even the most casual observer.

-Polygraph tests as evidence in court
+Polygraph Tests as Evidence in Court

-Lie detector tests are not routinely used in courts in England and Wales.
+Regardless of what you may have seen on television, lie-detector tests are not routinely used in courts in England and Wales.
 However, they can be used in some circumstances, depending on the type of court.

 There are several different types of court, including criminal, civil and family courts, as well as employment and other tribunals.
 All of these are typically presided over by magistrates or judges (and/or juries), whose role it is to hear evidence from witnesses and submissions from advocates, to assess the credibility and arguments of all parties involved, and to issue a ruling based on their own interpretation of the law (and on their own personal judgment).